-The Corporation ranks third in North America in the landing gear manufacturing market, as well as in the landing gear and servomechanism repair and overhaul market.
+The Corporation ranks third in the world in the landing gear manufacturing market, as well as in the landing gear and servomechanism repair and overhaul market.
 It is also one of the largest independent providers of repair and overhaul services for military aircraft landing gear.
+Héroux-Devtek's main competitors are Messier-Dowty, UTAS and Liebherr.

-Management is of the opinion that the Corporation has a number of advantages over its competitors, such as its flexible and cost-effective management structure, its renowned quality and the reputation of its products and services, and its strong design engineering team.
+Management is of the opinion that the Corporation has a number of advantages over its competitors, such as its flexible and cost-effective management structure, its renowned quality and the reputation of its products and services, its international presence (North America and Europe) and its strong design engineering team.